2004 Wakefield Metropolitan District Council election: Campaign

-Election result
+Election results

 The results saw Labour lose 7 seats but remained firmly in control of the council with 43 of the 63 seats.
 The Conservatives gained 4 and the independents 3, with the gains for the independents in Featherstone being put down to the closure of a local swimming pool.
 The Liberal Democrats held their 3 seats in Ossett but neither they nor the British National Party made any gains.
 Overall voter turnout was 39.6%.

 Labour saw the results as not being as bad as they could have been given the losses the party was suffering nationally, which was put down to improved services and listening to local people.
 Meanwhile, the Conservatives were disappointed that they had not made more gains.